 API Documentation

-Update your dynamic DNS records programmatically
+Update your dynamic DNS records and read account data programmatically

 KyedNS supports the standard DynDNS2 protocol used by routers, ddclient, and other DynDNS clients.